Professor Kerrie Unsworth

 Dr Kerrie Unsworth is a Professor of Organisational Behaviour at Leeds University Business School.
 People spend most of their waking hours during most of their life at work, so Kerrie's main interest is in how we can make work-life work for everybody.
 With a background in psychology and a keen interest in making the world a better place, her aim is to help people and organisations find the best solutions for productive, fulfilling and socially responsible workplaces.

 Kerrie obtained an Honours degree in Psychology from the University of Queensland in 1994 and a PhD from the Institute of Work Psychology at the University of Sheffield in 2001.
-She has won over £1 million in funding and has been cited over 4000 times in academic journals.
-Her work has appeared in prestigious journals across a number of disciplines including , Academy of Management Review, Global Environmental Change, and Reliability Engineering & Safety Systems.
-Finally, Kerrie is currently an Associate Editor at Human Relations and an Editorial Board member of Journal of Applied Psychology, Journal of Management Studies, and Journal of Occupational and Organizational Psychology.
+She has won over £1 million in funding and has been cited over 10,000 times in academic journals.
+Her work has appeared in prestigious journals across a number of disciplines including Journal of Applied Psychology and Academy of Management Review and she is an Editorial Board member of Journal of Applied Psychology, Journal of Management Studies, Journal of Management, Human Relations and Journal of Occupational and Organizational Psychology.

 Research interests